 Stableyard Building Project

-As part of the project, the Stableyard buildings were fully restored before their conversion into their new uses.
+As part of the project, the Stableyard buildings were fully restored before their conversion into their new uses, made possible thanks to funding from the Heritage Lottery Fund.
 The design has ensured that the remaining historic features within the buildings were retained so that the original use of the buildings is evident.
 The project also enabled the provision of better facilities for visitors, as well as being able to tell the story of these important estate buildings.

 In 2016, the Hardwick Stableyard Project won a prestigious RICS Award; a Building Conservation award for ‘Revitalising the Stableyard’.
 The awards were established to celebrate the inspirational initiatives across the built environment.